gvalkov/git-link/README.rst

 =====

-*Git-link* needs to know the name and url of the repository browser for every repository it is being run in.
-This can be set through ``git-config`` or on the command line for each invocation:
+*Git-link* needs to know the name and url of the repository browser for the repository it is being run in.
+This can be set through ``git-config`` or on the command line on each run:

 .. code-block:: bash